Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization

 where the amplitudes are controlled by the parameter $\theta\in [0,\pi/2]$. $\mathcal{C}=1/\sqrt{1-(k-1)\sin^2\theta}$ is the normalization constant.
-Decomposing the Hamiltonian~\eqref{eq:hamiltonian} as $H = H_0 + {\cal D}$, where $H_0$ is the kinetic term ($t$ times the adjacency matrix of the tiling) and ${\cal D}$ the diagonal random potential, the energy of the initial star cluster state can be computed as a function of $k$ and $\theta$ as:
+Decomposing the Hamiltonian~\eqref{eq:hamiltonian} as $H = H_0 + {\cal D}$, where $H_0$ is the kinetic term ($t$ times the adjacency matrix of the AB tiling) and ${\cal D}$ the diagonal random potential, the energy of the initial star cluster state can be computed as a function of $k$ and $\theta$ as:

-$E_{\cal D}$ is a random number of average zero and variance of order $(k+1)W^2$.
+$\mathcal{E}_D$ is a random number of average zero and variance of order $(k+1)W^2$.
 The wavepacket energy can be varied by varying $k$ and/or $\theta$.
 Note that Ref.~\cite{benza92} considers initial wave packets localized on a single site of coordination number $k$, which correspond to setting $\theta=0$ in the equation above.

-The time evolution of the wave-function at time $t$, $| \phi (t) \rangle$, can be written in terms of the eigenvalues $E_i$ and the eigenfunctions $| \psi_i \rangle$ of the Hamiltonian:
+The time evolution of the wave-function at time $t$, $| \phi (t) \rangle$, can be written in terms of the eigenvalues $E_a$ and the eigenfunctions $| \psi_a \rangle$ of the Hamiltonian: